Kellojo/Unity-Simple-Loot-Table/README.md

 2. Replace `GameObject` with your custom type/class
 3. Adjust the `menuName` to match your class name
 4. Ensure your custom item class is serialized by Unity

+## Credits
+This asset was inspired by an existing asset [Loot Table - Universal Loot System](https://assetstore.unity.com/packages/tools/utilities/loot-table-universal-loot-system-234682).
+I had issues extending it and adding custom item classes to it, which is why this asset has been created.